Import-External-Sources/google.tld/README.md

  from having any access to any parts of your Internet connected devices.

 The worst of them are `safebrowsing.google.com` which is implamentd into almost any modern browser, and nearly imposible to get rid of. `safebrowsing.google.com` Is not to protect you, but to protect Google's business by collecting all you internet activites, nothing more, nothing less.
-Google isn't for you, you are the product for Google, don't forget that.
-Everything Google do "for you" is
- ***BATE*** to get you stucked in a zombie mode.
+Google isn't for you, you are the `Google`'s product, don't ever forget that.
+Everything Google do "for you" is ***BAIT*** to get you stucked in a zombie mode for easies brainwashing and manipulation.

 # ***WAKE UP***